Rock, Rock, Rock!: Soundtrack

 The soundtrack album, also titled Rock, Rock, Rock!, was released in December 1956 by Chess Records, labeled LP 1425.
 The soundtrack compilation featured four songs each from only three artists, Chuck Berry, The Moonglows, and The Flamingos.
 Only four songs on the album ("Over and Over Again", "I Knew From the Stars", "You Can't Catch Me", and "Would I Be Crying") actually appear in the film.
 Rock, Rock, Rock! is regarded as the first rock and roll movie to have had a soundtrack album issued.

 The Connie Francis songs "I Never Had a Sweetheart" and "Little Blue Wren" appeared in the film and were also released by MGM Records in 1956 as a Connie Francis single.
 "Baby, Baby" and "I'm Not a Juvenile Delinquent" by The Teenagers also appeared in the film and were subsequently released as a single by Gee Records.

 Production

 This was the first feature film collaboration between Milton Subotsky and Max Rosenberg.

-Reception
+On August 13, 1956, the movie began filming in Mikaro Studios, near botanical gardens in Bedford Park, Bronx, and was shot over a period of two weeks.
+The then-17 year old Francis apparently auditioned for the role of Dori, but the part was instead given to the then-13 year old child model Weld, who was making her first big-screen appearance.
+Francis provided all of the singing vocals for the Dori character.